Carbuncle (legendary creature): Sources

-Descriptions of the carbuncle came mostly from 17th- to 19th-century Spanish language sources which remained untranslated, but an entry for "carbuncle" appeared in the English translated version of the Book of Imaginary Beings (1969) by Argentine author Jorge Luis Borges, even though the entry on this creature was unincluded in the original Spanish edition.
+Descriptions of the carbuncle came mostly from 17th- to 19th-century Spanish language sources which remained untranslated, but an entry for "carbuncle" appeared in the English translated version of the Book of Imaginary Beings (1969) by Argentine author Jorge Luis Borges, even though the entry on this creature was not included in the original Spanish edition.
 Some later publication in Spanish, such as El Libro de la Mitología (1997/1998) by Chilean writer Renato Cárdenas.

 Early accounts

-The chaplain and explorer (Note: A conquistador according to Borges who calls Oviedo "another conquistador".)
+The chaplain and explorer (Note: A conquistador according to (Borges & Guerrero 1969), which calls Oviedo "another conquistador".)
 Martín del Barco Centenera in La Argentina (1602) called it Anagpitán (recté Añagpitán; cf. anhangapitã below) and described it as "a smallish animal, with a shining mirror on its head, like a glowing coal".
 (Note: